 The graph colors, fonts and other elements can be modified using the Formatting area on the Graph Control tab on the Quick Access Panel.
 The Graph Results window can be printed, saved to file, copied to the clipboard, or printed to an Adobe PDF file.
-The graph's x-y data can be exported to file or copied to the clipboard.
+The graph's x-y data can be exported to file or copied to the clipboard by right-clicking on the graph.

 Figure 2.26 Graph Results window offers full-featured graphing.

 Here the static pressure and volumetric flow along the entire length of the pipeline is shown